 Our lawyers deal with this issue all of the time.
 We have developed a lot of tactics to reduce and even eliminate health insurance liens.
 What if your case is too small for a lawyer?
 You should contact the insurance company’s lawyer and try to negotiate a settlement on your own without a lawyer.
 The insurance company’s lawyer is sometimes authorized to accept pennies on the dollar to settle these cases in an effort to save the insurance company the time and effort of trying to collect a judgment it obtains.

-If you want answers, reach out to us at Stephen Barker Law and we will try to help you if we can.
+If you want answers, please reach out to us at Stephen Barker Law and we can help you get your case in order today!